tryton/tryton/doc/design.rst

 User
 ====

-The *Company Module* extends the `User <trytond:model-res.user>` concept so that each user can be associated with one or more `Companies <model-company.company>` and a set of `Employees <model-company.employee>`.
+The *Company Module* extends the *User* concept so that each user can be associated with one or more `Companies <model-company.company>` and a set of `Employees <model-company.employee>`.
 From these a user then `chooses a current company and employee
 <Setting your current company and employee>`.